AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 * Ability to sort assets by name, dimensions, and size and view them in List, Grid, Gallery, or  Waterfall view.

+The scope of this article is to demonstrate how to use Asset Selector with an [!DNL Adobe] application under Unified Shell or when you already have an imsToken generated for authentication.
+These workflows are referred to as non-SUSI flow in this article.

 Perform the following tasks to integrate and use Asset Selector with your [!DNL Experience Manager Assets as a Cloud Service] repository:

 * [Integrate Asset Selector using Vanilla JS](#integration-with-vanilla-js)